JaminOkoli/circleci-demo-javascript-express/README.md

 ### Modifying Generators

 #### mern.json
 It contains a blueprints array.
 Each object in it is the config for a generator.
 A blueprint config contains the name, description, usage, and files array.
-An example blueprint config
+An example blueprint config:
 ```
 {
   "name": "dumb-s",